CismonX/paleman/readme.md

 ## Add functions

-Each application has an add function to create a new instance.
+Each application has an add function to create a new instance, or we can say, a new task.

 Function name should be "$app\_name"+"\_add", such as "GithubSearch\_add".
 Add operation requires at lease two parameters, "add $app\_name $para\_3 $para\_4 ... $para\_n\>".
 The first argument "add" indicates the operation, the second specifies the application, all other arguments will be passed to the add function as one parameter (array).